Baillon-Bruck-Reich revisited: divergent-series parameters and strong convergence in the linear case: Introduction

 Throughout this note, \begin{empheq}[box=\mybluebox]{equation} \text{$X$ is a real Hilbert space,} \end{empheq} with inner product $\scal{\cdot}{\cdot}$ and induced norm $\|\cdot\|$.
 We also assume that \begin{empheq}[box=\mybluebox]{equation} \text{$T\colon X\to X$ is nonexpansive, with $F := \Fix T\neq\varnothing$.} \end{empheq} When $\lambda\in\RR$, we set \begin{empheq}[box=\mybluebox]{equation} T_\lambda := (1-\lambda)\Id + \lambda T, \end{empheq} where $\Id\colon X\to X\colon x\mapsto x$ is the identity operator.

 Many problems in optimization and variational analysis can be reduced to finding a point in $F$ (see, e.g., \cite{BC2017}, \cite{Condat}, \cite{Ryubook}, and the references therein).
-A popular algorithmic approach is to employ the \emph{Krasnoselskii-Mann iteration} for which we now state a basic convergence result:
+A popular algorithmic approach is to employ the \emph{Krasnosel'ski\u\i-Mann iteration} for which we now state a basic convergence result:

 \begin{fact}[Reich] Let $(\lambda_n)_\nnn$ be in $[0,1]$ and assume that $\sum_\nnn (1-\lambda_n)\lambda_n=\pinf$.
 Let $x_0\in X$.
 Then the sequence generated by

 converges weakly to a point in $F$.
 Moreover,